balakg/balakg.github.io/index.md

 <h4><a name="about"></a>about me</h4>

 Welcome!
 I am currently a research scientist at Amazon Web Services (AWS).
-I will join the Electrical and Computer Engineering Department at Rice University as an assistant professor in July 2021.
+I will join the <a href="https://eceweb.rice.edu/">Electrical and Computer Engineering Department</a> at Rice University as an assistant professor in July 2021.

 I have a broad range of research interests in computer vision and graphics.
 I am particularly interested nowadays in generative image models and their applications, mid-level vision/perception, algorithmic fairness, and medical applications.